1964 in the Vietnam War: March

-What would become known as the "domino theory" became the basis for American policy on Vietnam, after President Johnson approved National Security Action Memorandum 288 and the recommendations made to him by Secretary of Defense McNamara.
+What would become known as the "domino theory" became the basis for American policy on Vietnam, after Johnson approved National Security Action Memorandum 288 and the recommendations made to him by McNamara.
 "We seek an independent non-Communist South Vietnam," McNamara wrote, adding that "unless we can achieve this objective ... almost all of Southeast Asia will probably fall under Communist dominance", starting with South Vietnam, Laos, and Cambodia, followed by Burma and Malaysia.
 "Thailand might hold for a period with our help, but would be under grave pressure.
 Even the Philippines would become shaky and the threat to India to the west, Australia and New Zealand to the south and Taiwan, Korea, and Japan to the north and east would be greatly increased."